falent/googleHomeAssistantExpressNodeJS/README.md

 ```bash
   $ sudo docker exec -it  myAssistantDeployment /bin/sh
   ```
-2. login to the client with your account
+2. Login to the client with your account
 ```bash
   $ heroku login --interactive
   ```
 3. Create your app in heroku server.
 The app name will be showed in a pink color.
-Save it please in your notepad that use it later
+Save it in an editor of your choice to use it later
 ```bash
   $ heroku apps:create --region eu
   ```